JimBratsos/Tasks/README.md

 2. After the installation of the modules finishes, using ``` npx cypress open ```, run the Cypress automation tool application.

-3. Finally, click on the **cypresstest.spec.js** file that will appear in the app.
+3. Finally, click on the **cypresstest.spec.js** file that will appear in the app under the **Integration Tests**.
 A new browser window will open and the test will start running.
 It will be successfull if it has green ticks on the left side of the screen.

 ## Updates from previous version: